 Make a Love Monster play dough tray to strengthen those little fine motor muscles.
 I cut up beads and pipe cleaners for the tray.
 I found heart beads at the Dollar Tree.
 Students will be rolling, poking, and manipulating the play dough to create cute love monsters.

 I Love You to Pieces craft is an easy way to sneak in some cutting practice.
-Students cut paper strips to create their heart.
-Super simple and a treasure for parents will love!
+Students cut paper strips to create their hearts.
+Super simple and a treasure that parents will love!

 When you think of Valentine’s Day, you think of candy hearts!
 So I made this candy heart pattern FREEBIE for you!
 There are paper hearts included too if you don’t like using food for games.
 Students practice extending and creating AB, ABC, AAB, and ABB patterns.

 A box of chocolates is full of shapes.
 Students pick a shape card, identify it, and cover the matching shape in their box of chocolates.
 Valentine’s Day mini erasers are the perfect size to cover the shapes.
 Valentine’s Cover Up is a fun counting game for my little learners.
 If you make a rule that the player has to have the exact amount to end the game, it gives students the opportunity to review about more and less.